Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Keep the engine coolant temp as low as possible, but it is not a problem if it runs as high as 210 on very hot days, as long as it's consistent, and not climbing.

 Never use any of the modern day type antifreeze formulas that are used in most newer cars.
 This will most likely destroy the gasket material used in these engines.
 We have a customer that used the orange colored antifreeze made for Toyota trucks as he happened to have this on hand.
 This led to a failure of the high quality Felpro intake gaskets.
 The print seal material was partially dissolved allowing great amounts of coolant into the combustion chamber.
 This led to a catastrophic engine failure.
 The correct type of antifreeze to use should be ethylene glycol based, usually green colored.
 There are some animal safe substitutes on the market that should be ok to use.
 A mixture of 50/50 or even slightly less antifreeze will cool the engine better than a rich mixture of antifreeze.
 Keep the engine temp down if possible, but don't worry if you can't get it below 210 on a hot summer day.
 The cooler you keep the engine, the lower the risk of detonation.
-Set engine idle at approx. 900-950, and never too far below this.
+Set engine idle at approx. 900-950, and never too far below this unless you are running the smaller engine cam choices.
+The reduced size cams would allow for a lower idle speed.

 Never let the engine idle for excessively long periods during the break-in period.